By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Published: Jun 13, 2024

-Christopher McCandless, the guy Jon Krakauer wrote about in his 1996 book "Into the Wild," has turned into this icon of youthful dreams and searching for what's real.
-His story's super gripping but also splits opinions.
+Christopher McCandless, the guy Jon Krakauer wrote about in his 1996 book "Into the Wild," has become this big icon of youthful dreams and searching for what's real.
+His story's super gripping, but it also splits opinions.
 Some see him as a hero; others think he was just lost.
 This essay argues that McCandless shows some real heroic traits.
 He had the guts to chase a meaningful life, stuck to his personal beliefs, and his story left a big mark on people.
 By looking at why he did what he did, what he actually did, and what his journey means on a larger scale, we can get a better picture of his heroism.

 A big part of being a hero is having the guts to follow your beliefs, even when it's risky.
 McCandless showed this when he ditched a normal life to find himself.
 After finishing college at Emory in 1990, he gave away his savings, cut off his family, and started what he called his "Alaskan Odyssey."
 Leaving behind all the comforts and what society expects shows his deep commitment to living true to himself.
 In a world where everyone pushes you to fit in, McCandless's choice to face uncertainty and tough times to find deeper meaning is pretty heroic, don't you think?